hashgraph/hedera-nft-auction-demo/README.md

 #### Step by step via REST API

-This requires that the REST api and database are up and running
+This requires that the REST api and database are up and running.

+The examples below show curl commands, however the `hedera-nft-auction-demo-java-node` project includes a `postman_collection.json` file which you can import into Postman instead.

 __Create a topic__